koalalorenzo/blog/content/posts/202206-steam-deck-overlayfs/index.md

 I can't change things, but that is fine as the persistency is elsewhere, and the main OS is immutable.

-It is immutable because there are two partions for the root/main OS.
-One for the current booted system and another one for backup.
-During any upgrades the changes are applied to a different partition/snapshot and the system boots into that one.
+It is immutable because there are two partitions for the root/main OS.
+One for the currently booted system and another one for backup.
+During any upgrades, the changes are applied to a different partition/snapshot and then the system reboots into that new one.
 If the boot fails, it will revert to the old partition instead.

 # Not the first player
 The Steam Deck uses an immutable filesystem: as deeply described in